IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 Basic search block features:

-- Wildcard: by entering an asterisk (*), into the search bar, you can perform a search for all public dataverses, datasets, and files within the Dataverse Network.
+- Wildcard: by entering an asterisk (*), into the search bar, you can perform a search for all public dataverses, datasets, and files within Dataverse.
-- Autocomplete for titles of dataverses and file names
+- Autocomplete for names of dataverses and file names
 - Exact phrase search when a search term/query has quotes around it

 Search results features:

-- Facets - list of facets, clicking a facet, removing a facet, viewing more or less options within a facet, chosen facets appear above results table
+- Facets: to the left of the search results, there are several facets a user can click on to narrow the number of results displayed.
+    - Choosing a facet: to choose a facet, click on the facet to choose it
+    - Removing a facet: to remove a facet, click on the X next to a chosen facet in search string above the results OR a chosen facet can be removed by clicking on the X next to it in the facets pane to the left of the results
+    - Viewing more or less: the top five results show in each facet, to view more, click on "More..." in the bottom right of a facet.
+Once you've chosen to see more, an option to view less will appear in the bottom left of the facet.

 - Result cards - search terms/query highlighting within it

 Other search features:

-- Bookmarkable URLs
-- Spellcheck
-- Searching within a specific dataverse

-**Search - Basic**

-You can search for datasets across the entire Dataverse from the Network homepage, or search within a dataverse from a specific dataverse's homepage.
-When you search across Dataverse, datasets in restricted dataverses are not included in the search.
+- Bookmarkable URLs: search URLS can be copied and sent to a fellow researcher or can be bookmarked for you to be able to return to at a later time.
+- Spellcheck: in red text beneath the search bar, spelling suggestions for a potential misspelling in the search query appears

 **Search - Advanced** (Needs to be edited/updated once advanced search is developed)

 In an advanced search, you can refine your criteria by choosing which Metadata fields to search.
+You can perform an advanced search on all general metadata fields as well as domain specific metadata fields.
+Additionally, you can perform an advanced search on files.

-To perform an advanced search, click the Advanced Search link at the top-right of the Search panel.
-You can search the following study metadata fields by using the Search Scope drop-down list:
+To perform an advanced search, click the Advanced Search link next to the search bar.

+Advanced Search fields: (update based off metadata tables)

 -  Title - Title field of studies' Cataloging Information.
 -  Author - Author fields of studies' Cataloging Information.